Qazi Altaf Hussain: Army career

-Hussain was commissioned in the British Indian Army as a 2nd lieutenant in 1945.
-Soon after, he joined the 11 Frontier Force Regiment.
-He served in World War II as a 2nd lieutenant.
-He also served under Sir Olaf Caroe, who administered the North-West Frontier Province in a time of political crisis.
+Hussain was commissioned as a 2nd lieutenant in the British Indian Army in 1945 and soon joined the 11th Frontier Force Regiment.
+He served in World War II under Sir Olaf Caroe, who administered the North-West Frontier Province during a political crisis.

 In 1947, after the creation of Pakistan, he joined the Pakistani Army.
 He served as the 873rd ranking senior officer.
-When he was an infantry officer with Frontier Force Regiment, Hussain served the Pakistani Army in various positions.
-He served as a captain and a major in the Frontier Force Regiment of the Pakistani Army, and was eventually promoted to lieutenant colonel.
+During his service as an infantry officer in the Frontier Force Regiment, Hussain held various positions, including captain, and major and was eventually promoted to lieutenant colonel.
 He also served in the Indo-Pakistani War of 1965.

-Hussain was appointed commandant of Zhob Militia (one of South Asia's oldest military forces, established in 1890) in Quetta.
+Hussain was appointed commandant of Zhob Militia, one of South Asia's oldest military forces, established in 1890 in Quetta.

 Later days

 Hussain continued to pursue intellectual activities long after his retirement, remaining active well into his seventies.
-He was an admirer of Lieutenant-General Sir John Bagot Glubb Pasha, and considered him to be one of the finest historians of Islam in the English language.
-He was also a fan of Sir Syed Ahmed Khan and Ghulam Ahmed Pervez, and (much to the horror of his religious family, tribe, and the people of his area) he used to follow and preach the religious views of these two scholars.
+He was an admirer of Sir John Bagot Glubb, and considered him one of the finest historians of Islam in the English language.
+He also admired Sir Syed Ahmed Khan and Ghulam Ahmed Pervez, and (much to the horror of his religious family, tribe, and the people of his area) he followed and preached their religious views.

 After his retirement, he continued to look after family land, and a stud farm at Hazel Pur, Renala Khurd.
 The farm had been established by his father.
 After Pakistani President General Muhammad Zia-ul-Haq declared a martial law government in 1977, government forces confiscated Hussain's stud farm.
 This was in retaliation for Hussain's advocacy against the injustice of the Military Government and the effects of Okara's large military farms on the area's small landowners and peasants.